learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Introduction

-In this lesson, we'll formalize how to explore a JSON file whose structure and schema is unknown to you.
+In this lesson, you'll formalize your knowledge for how to explore a JSON file whose structure and schema is unknown to you.
 This often happens in practice when you are handed a file or stumble upon one with little documentation.

 ## Objectives
 You will be able to: